openpmix/prrte/src/docs/prrte-rst-content/README.txt

-   In such cases, downstream projects can either remove unneeded files (which may not be entirely safe across multiple different versions of PRRTE), or use the RST ".. toctree::" directive with the ":hidden:" parameter to include those RST files so that Sphinx will not complain, but not have them linked anywhere in the rendered output tree.
+   In such cases, downstream projects can either remove unneeded files (which may not be entirely safe across multiple different versions of PRRTE), or add the "prrte-rst-content" directory to their conf.py's exclude_patterns list.
+Adding "prrte-rst-content" to exclude_patterns will prevent Sphinx from searching that entire directory for un-reference *.rst files (either via a TOC directive or the include:: directive).
+Note that listing "prrte-rst-content" in exclude_patterns does *not* prevent explicitly include::'ing any files from that directory.

 How PRRTE developers should maintain these RST files